Why teamwork?

 >

-Here’s where you’ll find the thinking and research that shape our approach to teamwork
+Here’s where you’ll find the thinking and research that shapes my approach to teamwork

 Four people in a modern office smiling and raising their hands in celebration as if they are celebrating having just completed an accomplishment.